computablelabs/computable-go-style/README.md

   * Is importable by all
   * Drives right
   * Imports 3rd party libraries when context encapsulates 3rd party library
-  * Sectioned into Bounded Contexts,
+  * Is sectioned into Bounded Contexts
+    * Contexts don't import each other
   * Does not import left or right
     * Prevents circular imports
     * Allows repository mocking